top of page

 Background

-After my upbringing in Germany, I moved to Taiwan in 1989, got married, and became a father.
-Former Formosa had a terrible environment but improved due to some government measures like bike lanes which resulted in a better attitude towards cyclists and cycling as a whole.
-The ‘bike bug’ bit me again and I had to have one!
+After growing up in Germany, I relocated to Taiwan in 1989, where I got married and became a father.
+The environment in what was former Formosa was poor, but it improved thanks to government initiatives like bike lanes, which led to a more positive attitude towards cyclists and cycling overall.
+I caught the 'bike bug' again and felt the need to own one!

-From a mountain bike, I progressed to a road bike, purchased the necessary roadie parts (frame, fork, wheels, etc.) but also tried to use some parts from my old bikes like the handlebar, stem, and bar-end shifters, rear derailleur, and the chain.
+I transitioned from a mountain bike to a road bike, acquiring the essential road bike components (frame, fork, wheels, etc.) while also attempting to reuse parts from my old bikes, such as the handlebar, stem, bar-end shifters, rear derailleur, and the chain.

-While I enjoy the higher speed and have been satisfied with the overall feeling of my road bike, I still tried to figure out the right tires for me.
+Although I enjoy the increased speed and am pleased with the overall experience of my road bike, I am still trying to find the right tires for me.

 Price